quranacademy/digital-quran-docs/api/authentication.md

 To authenticate requests to public endpoints you need to send the application access token in `Access-Token` HTTP header.

-## User specicic endpoints authentication
+## User specific endpoints authentication

 Not implemented yet.